pdulak/espWebsocketsExample/README.md

-# espWebsocketsExample
+# EXP8266 Websockets server example

-Example ESP8266 Websockets server
+This is the example of websockets server for ESP modules.
+It allows rapid communication and sending multiple packets of data per second.